Bernardita Macariola vs Judge Elias Asuncion

 Also, Macariola said that Asuncion’s act tainted his earlier judgment.
 Macariola said that the project partition was unsigned by her and that what was given to her in the partition were insignificant portions of the parcels of land.

-ISSUE: Whether or not Judge Asuncion violated said provision.
+1. Whether or not Judge Asuncion violated the said Civil Code provision.